Shopify/shopify-app-template-remix/README.md

 1. You must [download and install Node.js](https://nodejs.org/en/download/) if you don't already have it.
 2. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
 3. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).
+4. You must create an account with SafeDigit.io on app.safedigit.io

 ### Setup

+## SafeDigit

+Go to projects > click on ... next to create project and import the shopifyTemplate.json file.

+### Adding webhooks

+- Create a new trigger in your project.
+- The url should be globally unique so use the following pattern: clientId/webhookTopic.
+For example: POST your-company-name/orders-created
+- Refer to products-created trigger for reference to configure the trigger authentication.
+- Add entry to the webhooks map in shopify.server.ts

+## Shopify

 If you used the CLI to create the template, you can skip this section.